flibber-hk/Silksong.RosaryData/README.md

 For Lever components (not Lever_tk2d), if the pdBool is not null then the persistent bool item component is ignored (in favour of the pdBool).

+### fsm_levers.json

+This enumerates FSMs which have an event including LEVER as a substring in their list of FSM events.
+The persistent bool item is the item attached to the gameobject, if it exists.
+Some levers, such as the greymoor fan levers that you have to hit multiple times, are included here.

 ## Missing Files